salesforcecli/plugin-data/messages/importApi.md

 - Make sure you're importing a plan definition file.

 - Get help with the import plan schema by running "sf data import beta tree --help".

+# saveResolveRefsIgnored

+The plan contains the 'saveRefs' and/or 'resolveRefs' properties.
+These properties will be ignored and can be removed.
+In the future, the `tree export` command will not produce them.

+# error.NonStringFiles

+The `files` property of the plan objects must contain only strings